San Agustin and Popayan

 In the South-West part of Colombia you can find towns with long histories and rich cultures

-San Agustín also has important natural sites such as the waterfall called Salto de Bordones, which with its approximately 400 meters is considered the second highest waterfall in Colombia and the eighth most important waterfall in South America.
-Also the Strait of the River Magdalena which is formed when the Magdalena River is reduced to 2.20 meters wide when passing between large rocks and other sites of great natural beauty such as the waterfall de mortiño, the three jets waterfall, Simón Bolívar waterfall, canyons and landscapes, among others.
+In addition to its rich history, San Agustin also has impressive natural areas, such as the Salto de Bordones waterfall, which at about 400 meters is considered the second highest waterfall in Colombia and the eighth most important waterfall in South America.
+Also the river Magdalena which is reduced here to 2.20 meters wide between large rocks and other places of great natural beauty, the waterfall de mortiño, the waterfall with three streams, the waterfall Simón Bolívar, canyons and landscapes and more.

-In the town of San Agustin there are a large number of colonial houses with around 100 years of construction that still retain their architecture, some of these colonial houses have been carefully restored to preserve the charm of our grandparents' architecture.
+In the town of San Agustin there are a large number of colonial houses built about a 100 years ago that have kept their architecture, some of these colonial houses have been carefully restored to maintain the charm of the grandparents' architecture.

 A sense of peace envelops those who walk the streets of Popayán, with its elegant white churches and residences.

 Founded in 1537 by Sebastian de Belalcázar, the capital of Cauca is one of the most important religious centers in Colombia.
 From this city you can visit nearby mountains, valleys, and lakes.

 Popayán’s historical and cultural richness is reflected in its buildings, especially during Holy Week when tradition plays an important role.
 The department is populated by the Nasa, Embera, and Guambia indigenous communities, among others, and offers visitors spas with relaxing hot springs.

 The city takes great care in organizing its Easter processions —they are Popayán’s major attraction.
 Since the seventeenth century, the city’s residents keep its white walls clean to celebrate this event.
 Visitors enjoy the pomp that fills the streets during one of the most important religious celebrations in Colombia.